cmoralesmx/gg.gap/README.md

 - Legends are now supported by the core functionality.
 - The code was heavily refactored following the [tidyverse style guide](https://style.tidyverse.org/) and Clean Code principles.
 - The project has a new name after lossing the punctuation mark from the former name as per the recommendations of the style guide.

+Future work:
+- Support the creation of gaps on the x-axis
+- Introduce testing
+- Revise the examples provided

 [![CRAN RStudio mirror
 downloads](http://cranlogs.r-pkg.org/badges/gggap)](http://www.r-pkg.org/pkg/gggap)